Tripoli, Lebanon: Mamluk period

 Decorations in Mamluk buildings concentrated on the most conspicuous areas of buildings: minarets, portals, windows, on the outside, and mihrab, qiblah wall, and floor on the inside.
 Decorations at the time may be subdivided into structural decoration (found outside the buildings and incorporate the medium of construction itself such as ablaq walls, plain or zigzag moldings, fish scale motifs, joggled lintels or voussoirs, inscriptions, and muqarnas) and applied decoration (found inside the buildings and include the use of marble marquetry, stucco, and glass mosaic).

 Mosques evenly spread with major concentration of madrasas around the Mansouri Great Mosque.
 All khans were located in the northern part of the city for easy accessibility from roads to Syria.
-Hammams (public baths) were carefully located to serve major population concentrations: one next to the Grand Mosque, the other in the center of the commercial district, and the third in the right-bank settlement.
+Hammams were carefully located to serve major population concentrations: one next to the Grand Mosque, the other in the center of the commercial district, and the third in the right-bank settlement.

 About 35 monuments from the Mamluk city have survived to the present day, including mosques, madrasas, khanqahs, hammams, and caravanserais, many of them built by local Mamluk amirs.
 Major buildings in Mamluk Tripoli included six congregational mosques (the Mansouri Great Mosque, al-Aattar, Taynal, al-Uwaysiyat, al-Burtasi, and al-Tawbat Mosques).
 Sultan al-Ashraf Khalil (r.
 1290–93) founded the city's first congregational mosque in memory of his father (Qalawun), in either late 1293 or 1294 (693 AH).
 Six madrasas were later built around the mosque.
 The Mamluks did not fortify the city with walls but restored and reused a Crusader citadel on the site.
 In addition, there were two quarter mosques (Abd al-Wahed and Arghoun Shah), and two mosques that were built on empty land (al-Burtasi and al-Uwaysiyat).
 Other mosques incorporated earlier structures (churches, khans, and shops).
 Mamluk Tripoli also included 16 madrasas of which four no longer exist (al-Zurayqiyat, al-Aattar, al-Rifaiyah, and al-Umariyat).
 Six of the madrasas concentrated around the Grand Mosque.
-Tripoli also included a Khanqah, many secular buildings, five Khans, three hammams (Turkish baths) that are noted for their cupolas.
+Tripoli also included a Khanqah, many secular buildings, five Khans, three hammams that are noted for their cupolas.
 Hammams were luxuriously decorated and the light streaming down from their domes enhances the inner atmosphere of the place.